 - Caregiver/Family member of a child with a disability;

 - Statement from a physician required in order to verify disability.

 - Will be assessed for appropriate temperament before acceptance;

 - Must be physically sound and capable of performing the tasks asked of it;

 - Must have proof of health and required vaccinations;

 - Classes are held in 10-week sessions.
 The number of sessions required depends on how consistently you train with your dog.
 Expect 6-8 ten-week sessions (1-2 years) to achieve certification.

-- Classes are held on weekdays, during the day.
-Class placement is dependent on your dog's individual needs after evaluation.
+- Class placement is dependent on your dog's individual needs after evaluation.

 - The cost for each 10-week session is $200 - $300, depending on course level.